arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 #### I2C Side Connectors

-All modules have at least two 4-pin surface mount connectors from the JST SM Series with a 1.0 mm pitch.
-These connectors are used to connect modules between them and to the microcontroller.
+All Modulino® nodes have at least two 4-pin surface mount connectors from the JST SM Series with a 1.0 mm pitch.
+These connectors are used to connect nodes between them and to the microcontroller.

 #### I2C Address Reference

-Each module of the kit is designed to be connected to the Arduino® UNO R4 WiFi microcontroller using the QWIICC connectors available on both sides of the modules.
-The first module is connected to the microcontroller while the rest of the modules are connected to the latest one creating a physical "daisy-chain" connection that, from the communication point of view, is an I2C bus line where all the devices are connected acting the Arduino® UNO R4 WiFi as the controller and the modules as the targets.
+Each Modulino® node of the kit is designed to be connected to the Arduino® UNO R4 WiFi microcontroller using the QWIICC connectors available on both sides of the Modulino® nodes.
+The first node is connected to the microcontroller while the rest are connected to the latest one creating a physical "daisy-chain" connection that, from the communication point of view, is an I2C bus line where all the devices are connected acting the Arduino® UNO R4 WiFi as the controller and the Modulino® nodes as the targets.

-In the case multiple modules of the same kind are connected to the I2C "daisy-chain", they may have the same I2C default address, causing communication problems.
-All modules are designed to have the possibility of having different I2C addresses via hardware or firmware changes as it is presented in the following table.
+In the case multiple nodes of the same kind are connected to the I2C "daisy-chain", they may have the same I2C default address, causing communication problems.
+All Modulino® nodes are designed to have the possibility of having different I2C addresses via hardware or firmware changes as it is presented in the following table.

 | **Board Silk Name** | **Sensor/Actuator**     | **Default I2C Address (HEX)** | **Editable Addresses (HEX)**                    |
 | ------------------- | ----------------------- | ----------------------------- | ----------------------------------------------- |